prajivinn/prajivinn.github.io/_posts/2024-01-01-Optimizing-Loan-Approval-Process.md

 ```
 <br>
-Overall this model performed pretty well with f1-score of **94%** being reached when we altered our probability threshold classification
+Overall this model performed pretty well with f1-score of **94%** being reached when we altered our probability threshold classification.

 <br>
 ## Decision Tree <a name="PM-DT"></a>